VGFXOpenGL

 • Based on OpenGL 1.X (fixed function pipeline)

-• Supports all display resolutions
+• Supporting all display resolutions and frequencies (Hz)

 • Supports 32 bit color, 24 bit depth and 8 bit stencil buffers

-• Double buffering for color buffer
+• Double buffering

 OpenGL